1Password/scim-examples/kubernetes/README.md

 ## Configuring the SCIM bridge

-You'll want to edit the `op-scim-deployment.yaml` file and change the variable `{YOUR-DOMAIN-HERE}` you've decided on in _Creating your DNS record_.
+You'll want to edit the `op-scim-deployment.yaml` file and change the variable `{YOUR-DOMAIN-HERE}` to the domain you've decided on.
 This allows LetsEncrypt to issue your deployment an SSL certificate necessary for encrypted traffic.
-As discussed in that section, you'll need to have the IP address of the container, so we'll continue with deployment, and then finish configuring the DNS.

-Additionally, if you are using an existing redis instance that's not running on `redis:6379`, add the `--redis-host=[host]` and `--redis-port=[port]` flags to `containers.args` in that same `op-scim-deployment.yaml` file.
+To finish setting up DNS, need to have the IP address of the load balancer container.
+Continue with deployment, and then finish configuring the DNS near the end.

 ## Deploy redis

 A redis instance is required when using the SCIM Bridge, whether you use the option provided her to deploy one, or have configured one yourself independently.
-If you defined a pre-existing redis instance in [Configuring the SCIM bridge](#Configuring-the-SCIM-bridge), you can skip this section.
+(See [Advanced setup](#Advanced-setup))

 Use the `redis-deployment.yaml` and `redis-service.yaml` files with `kubectl` to deploy redis.